manweile/MusicProcessing/README.md

 - rename the few audio files that have incorrect filename format
 - verify all albums have file system acceptable names for directory creation
 - find all metadata with missing tags
+- find cover art for all albums
 ### Acquisition & Accuracy
-I will use Musicbrainz Picard to:
+I will use Musicbrainz Picard and Mp3Tag/puddletag to:
 - acquire missing metadata
 - update missing or inaccurate metadata